Shoes with optimum cushioning, lateral support, and flexibility for daily workouts and studio sessions. See workout shoes

 Comparing it with the other shoes it stands above most of them.
 I guess the price carters for this eventuality.

-- The height of the heel section is about 20 mm (0.79 inches), which is an average heel height among weightlifting shoes from Adidas.
-Such an elevated position of the heel is meant to help the wearer go deeper into a squat without stressing their Achilles tendon or losing an upright posture.
+The height of the heel section is about 20 mm (0.79 inches), which is an average heel height among weightlifting shoes from Adidas.

-- The shoe lends a compact fit, thanks to the form-fitting PU-coated leather upper and an instep strap.
-These give a secure foothold to ensure that the feet are firmly planted when lifting heavy weights.
+The shoe lends a compact fit, thanks to the form-fitting PU-coated leather upper and an instep strap.
+These give a secure foothold throughout the training session.

 The outsole of the Adidas AdiPower Weightlifting Shoe is made from anti-slip rubber to ensure steadiness and firm grip.
 It is equipped with the VentFlow openings to keep the foot ventilated throughout the training session.